 It is possible to join the plan at any time, if you no longer have coverage by a spouse's plan, subject to the conditions mentioned under Participation above.
 You can also change your coverage by adding or subtracting members of your family.
-Please write to the EMSB Human Resources Department for the appropriate application form.
+Please write to Cecile Gudsuz at the EMSB Human Resources Department (cgudsuz@emsb.qc.ca) for the appropriate application form.